CaptainCrouton89/AlariaWiki/Talents.md

 *Passive ability.
 Cognitive talent.*

 You have a cause, and you are good at rallying those around you to it.
 If you spend ten minutes talking to a crowd of ten or more, you convert 1/10th of the people who are at least one level of influence lower than you into followers.
-You have advantage when trying to persuade your followers to take an action that aligns with your ideology.
+You have [advantage]([Advantage](Advantage and Disadvantage) and Disadvantage) when trying to persuade your followers to take an action that aligns with your ideology.

 <div class="destiny-level">Destiny Level</div class="destiny-level">